swift-otel/swift-otel/docs/public-api-for-1.0.md

 Where extensibility is required, adopters should compose the opaque backends with their own logic.
-As a concrete example, if an adopter wishes to pre-sample traces in a way that is not supported in the OTel specification, they should construct their own wrapper type that conforms to `Tracing.Instrument`, which wraps the backend returned by `OTel.makeTracingBackend`.
+As a concrete example, if an adopter wishes to pre-sample traces in a way that is not supported in the OTel specification, they should construct their own wrapper type that conforms to `Tracing.Tracer`, which wraps the backend returned by `OTel.makeTracingBackend`.

 ### Package structure and traits